brandur/sorg/content/drafts/rust-web.md

 operations, a message is dispatched to a synchronous actor, and the HTTP worker's underlying `tokio` reactor serves other traffic while waiting for the future to resolve.
-When it does, it renders an HTTP response and sends it back to the waiting client.
+When it does, it renders an HTTP response with the result, and sends it back to the waiting client.

 ### Connection management (#connection-management)

 At first glance, introducing synchronous actors into the system might seem like purely a disadvantage because they're an upper bound on parallelism.

-However, this limit can also be a major advantage.
-While scaling up a database like Postgres, one of the first limits you're likely to run into is the one around the maximum number of simultaneous connections.
-Even the biggest instances on Heroku or GCP max out at 500 connections, and the smaller instances have limits that are _much_ lower (my small GCP database limits me to 25).
-Big applications with coarse connection management schemes (e.g., Rails, but also many others) tend to resort to hacky solutions like [PgBouncer][pgbouncer] (a connection pool for frameworks that forgot to build a connection pool) to sidestep the problem.
+However, this limit can also be an advantage.
+One of the first scaling problems you're likely to run into with Postgres is its modest limits around the maximum number of allowed simultaneous connections.
+Even the biggest instances on Heroku or GCP (Google Cloud Platform) max out at 500 connections, and the smaller instances have limits that are _much_ lower (my small GCP database limits me to 25).
+Big applications with coarse connection management schemes (e.g., Rails, but also many others) tend to resort to solutions like [PgBouncer][pgbouncer] to sidestep the problem.

-Specifying the number of synchronous actors by extension also specifies the maximum number of connections that a service will use, which leads to perfect control over its connection usage.
+Specifying the number of synchronous actors by extension also implies the maximum number of connections that a service will use, which leads to perfect control over its connection usage.